 Coronado Central Beach is consistently ranked as one of the best in the nation, and you’ll soon realize why when you set sights on the sparkling shoreline.
 It literally sparkles due to a mineral called mica in the sand.

-This is the beach directly in front of the iconic Hotel del Coronado, perhaps the most popular San Diego hotel (it is certainly the one our readers book into most with our benefits).
+This is the beach directly in front of the iconic Hotel del Coronado, perhaps the most popular San Diego beach hotel (it is certainly the one our readers book into most with our benefits).
 Even if you’re not a guest of the hotel, you can still take advantage of chair and cabanette rentals at Del Beach, which also offers food and drink service (including adult beverages) to the sand.

 And if the tide is just right, you may even catch a glimpse of the sunken shipwreck just off the coast (a bit south — this happens only at extremely low tides) or the tide pools in front of the hotel.